Distributions of Integral Points and Dedekind Zeta Values: Haar measures

 In the following, we shall focus on the case $v$ is complex.
 The proof is classical and is reduced to the study of the so-called integrals of Gindikin-Karpelevich.
-We shall follow \cite[Section 12]{Vos} and also \cite[Lemma A.2]{Lee}.
+We shall follow \cite[Section 12]{Vos}.

 We denote by $G = \GL_n(\BC)$, $A$ the diagonal torus of $G$ and $N$ (resp. $\bar{N}$) the subgroup of unipotent upper (resp. lower) triangular matrices in $G$, $U = \RU(n)$ the maximal compact subgroup of $G$.
 Denote by $\rho$ the half sum of positive roots of $A$ in $G$.
 Let $f \in C_c(G)$ be an arbitrary function on $G$ with compact support such that $f(kg) = f(g)$ for any $k \in U$ and $g \in G$.
 We have